ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 The conflicts and affects lists in this rule are empty, but the cluster structure and the duty-scale logic connect the DDCS to several other ACT home-buyer and disability concessions.
 Use these links to navigate the surrounding rules.

 - ACT Severe Disability Duty Exemption — the cluster sibling.
-Key difference: the exemption removes 100 per cent of duty at any property value and is tied to a qualifying pension (DSP, DVA invalidity, or Carer Payment), whereas the DDCS here caps the saving at $35,238 above $1,020,000 and is tied to an NDIS funding package.
+From 2026-27 both remove 100 per cent of duty at any property value; the key difference is the evidence gate — the exemption is tied to a qualifying pension (DSP, DVA invalidity, or Carer Payment), whereas the DDCS here is tied to an NDIS funding package.
 A buyer with a pension rather than an NDIS package routes to the exemption.

 - ACT Pensioner Duty Concession — a separate duty concession for pensioners, an alternative path where the buyer holds a pension card rather than an NDIS package.